 - Long ago, I was a singer/songwriter in New York City.
 I had my own band and played out at bars and venues throughout the city.
 The best way to sum up my music career is that I am now a food writer.
 Should you care to have a listen, here are two of my songs: When Bags R Packed & I Like Strawberries_(PG13)

 - I am an omnivore, though meat is generally a supporting actor, never the lead.
 In my 20s, I was a vegetarian with leanings toward macrobiotic and Ayurvedic principles.
 But after a few years of good intentions, I remembered bacon…and steak…and chicken cutlets.
 After all, I am Italian and we eat everything.

 - I love introducing people to new foods and flavors.
-My husband once swore he’d never eat a Brussels Sprout or anchovy, and now he loves both.
-That was me.
 I also love getting kids, even adult ‘kids,’ eating more vegetables by preparing them in a way that makes them irresistibly yummy.
 A reader once emailed me to let me know that her grandson, known for snubbing green beans, ate 5 (five!) servings of this recipe.

 Thanks for visiting!
 Now…let’s cook something!